HarunRRayhan/lux-client-management-system/README.md

 php artisan key:generate
 ```

-And then migrate all database
+Add your database configuration on `.env` file and then migrate all database
 ```bash
 php artisan migrate
 ```